casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 per-machine basis.

-At the global level, the overhead percentage of all circuit padding machines as compared to total traffic can be limited through the Tor consensus parameter `circpad_global_max_padding_pct`.
+At the global level, the overhead percentage of all circuit padding machines as compared to total traffic can be limited through the Nuon consensus parameter `circpad_global_max_padding_pct`.
 This overhead is defined as the percentage of padding cells *sent* out of the sum of non padding and padding cells *sent*, and is applied *only after* at least